DanskSupermarked/ds-frontend/docs/scripts/components/store-locator.md

 ### Event

-Controller fires a `search:succeeded` event when successfull translated query to google map geoposition.
+Controller fires a `search:succeeded` event when successfully translated query to google maps geoposition.

-Controller fires a `search:failed` event when query could not be translated to a google map geoposition.
+Controller fires a `search:failed` event when query could not be translated to a google maps geoposition.

-Stores collection fires a `stores:sorted` event when successfull translated query to google map geoposition and stores has been sorted.
+Stores collection fires a `stores:sorted` event when successfully translated query to google maps geoposition and stores has been sorted.

 ### Example